-he ABS collected data on construction innovation in 1994 for the two years 1993-1994 and then again in 2003 for the three years 2001-2003.
+The ABS collected data on construction innovation in 1994 for the two years 1993-1994 (Cat.
+8117.0) and then again in 2003 for the three years 2001-2003 (Cat.
+8158.0).
 The ABS defines innovation as use of a new or significantly improved good, service, or process, by a business for the first time.
 It defines the construction industry as consisting of general and trade contractors only, with consultants and suppliers classified to other industries.

-This affects the findings because consultants and suppliers were shown to be more innovative than contractors in the 2004 national BRITE innovation survey by the CRC for Construction Innovation.
-The relative performance of the construction industry shown below is worse than it would be if consultants and suppliers were included in the definition of the industry.
+This impacts the findings below because consultants and suppliers were recently shown to be more innovative than contractors, by the national BRITE innovation survey undertaken in 2004 by the CRC for Construction Innovation.
+The relative performance of the construction industry shown below is worse than it would be if consultants and suppliers where included in the definition of the industry

-Australia versus New Zealand
+Australian versus New Zealand